sanskar-p/Sem4-SE-Project/README.md

 * Postman - for testing the API
 * MongoDB Compass / Robo3T - for visualising the database.
 * Mongoose - for easier modelling of database schemas in MongoDB.
-* brcryptjs - for secure storage of passwords.
+* bcryptjs - for secure storage of passwords.
 * Nodemailer - for automating the sending of emails.
 #### Frontend tools and libraries
 * create-react-app - for initialising react app.